-• Electricity consumption in the transport equipment industry is included with machinery.
-Geothermal direct use is overstated as it refers to heat production by geothermal heat pumps, which include inputs from electricity and/or gas in the transformation process.
+Electricity consumption in the transport equipment industry is included with machinery.
+Geothermal direct use is overstated as it refers to

 - The breakdown of final consumption of electricity in the industry sector from 2000 to 2001 was estimated by the Secretariat. - Data for direct use of geothermal heat and solar thermal heat are available from 1990.